 Working with people is hard, but collaborating with someone on something creative and personal is harder.
 Collaboration is a balancing act; it requires a delicate dance.
 A ballet is happening between the artist and the engineer.
 When you see a producer who knows what he’s doing, it’s remarkable how well they control the session.
 As an engineer or producer, you’re not always going to love what the client has to say, but it’s how you react and manipulate the situation so everyone is happy and the product ends up the way you promised that makes you a great engineer.

 Be on time, have everything set up, and make sure the studio is clean.
 All sessions should be edited, labeled, and backed up multiple times.
-It’s the engineer’s job to make sure the session is running smoothly, and the more organized you are, the smoother things will be.
+It’s the engineer’s job to ensure the session is running smoothly, and the more organized you are, the smoother things will be.
 Recording multiple songs requires a lot of time management.
 You need to be able to make sure you have enough time to finish the project on schedule.
 If you are consistently not completing projects on time and clients need to pay more than what you initially quoted them, they will not be happy and will be less likely to come back for future projects.

 Negativity is the single most morale draining characteristic when in the studio.
 There is nothing that can bring down the energy of a session more than negativity.
 “That sucks,” “that sounds bad,” “that’s a stupid idea”…… Leave all of these thoughts at the door.
 This attitude will only make a bad situation worse and a good situation bad.